joshbrew/device-decoder/README.md

 # device-decoder
 `device-decoder` is a JavaScript library for uniformly and efficiently working with streaming devices on web pages and native apps.

-This supports Web Bluetooth API + Mobile Native (via `@capacitor-community/bluetooth-le`) and Web Serial API using convenient wrappers.
+This supports Web Bluetooth API + Native Mobile (via [`@capacitor-community/bluetooth-le`](https://github.com/capacitor-community/bluetooth-le)) and Web Serial API using convenient wrappers.
+Android has severe limits with Web Bluetooth (e.g. 20 byte MTU limit, 512 byte limit elsewhere) so the native library is necessary for mobile builds.

 API wrappers (usable independently):
 - [`ble_client.ts`](./src/ble) wraps @capacitor-community/bluetooth-le with easier handles. `npm i ble-wrapper`